 Planning Center Giving supports Apple Pay.
 With Apple Pay, donors using Apple devices (iPhones, iPads, and Safari on their macs) can donate using their credit or debit card without having to enter the full details of their card.
-It's fast, it's fun, and it's more secure because it uses their devices thumb print to authenticate the payment method.
+It's fast and secure because it uses the device's thumbprint and facial ID to authenticate the payment method.

 When a donor gives via Apple Pay, the donation is still processed by Stripe, the payment processor used by Giving.
 It gets the same processing fee and the donation follows the same lifecycle that a normal credit/debit card donation would.
 In fact, you can think of Apple Pay as just a different method of entering a credit/debit card.